 World's Smallest Police Station

-The original booth is on display in the Carrabelle Chamber of Commerce office, located at 105 St. James Avenue (Hwy.
-98) and can be seen Monday - Friday, 10:00 AM-2:00 PM.
-It has been featured on the television shows "Real People", "Ripley's Believe It or Not", and the "Today Show".
-It was also featured in the movie "Tate's Hell" produced by Florida State University.
+A replica of the booth is on display on U.S. Highway 98 across the street from the Carrabelle Chamber of Commerce/Franklin County Visitor Center at 105 St. James Avenue.
+It has been featured on television shows Real People, Ripley's Believe It or Not, The Today Show, and The Tonight Show Starring Johnny Carson.
+It was featured in the movie Tate's Hell, which was produced at Florida State University.